Equitable Distribution Lawyers in Souderton, PA

-Our Equitable Distribution Attorneys Provide Experienced and Results-Focused Legal Representation to Clients Throughout the Souderton Area
+Our Souderton Equitable Distribution Attorneys Provide Experienced and Results-Focused Legal Representation to Clients Throughout PA

 Dividing marital assets and liabilities in a divorce can be a complicated and contentious process.
 A divorcing couple can either agree to a division of assets and liabilities in a property settlement agreement or can leave the matter up to the court to decide.
 Pennsylvania divorce laws require the courts to engage in equitable distribution of marital assets and liabilities.
 However, it should be noted that “equitable” distribution simply means a fair distribution of assets and liabilities, rather than an equal split.
 Couples who have significant and complex assets may need to obtain valuation services on the assets.
 Legal title to assets may need to be changed to effect an equitable distribution ordered by the court.

-The family attorneys of Rubin, Glickman, Steinberg & Gifford can help guide you through the process of equitable distribution, working to ensure your goals and interests are protected.
+The Souderton family attorneys of Rubin, Glickman, Steinberg & Gifford can help guide you through the process of equitable distribution, working to ensure your goals and interests are protected.
 We spend the time to get to know what assets are most important to you, including those that have a sentimental or strategic value to you.
-We understand the tension between wanting to achieve an agreement over the division of assets and liabilities between you and your spouse and the emotional difficulty of letting go of things that you have worked hard to achieve.
+Our equitable distribution lawyer in Souderton understands the tension between wanting to achieve an agreement over the division of assets and liabilities between you and your spouse and the emotional difficulty of letting go of things that you have worked hard to achieve.
 That is why we are here to guide you to a fair equitable distribution that preserves your most important goals and interests.

-Equitable Distribution of Marital Assets and Liabilities in Souderton Divorce Cases
+Equitable Distribution of Marital Assets and Liabilities in Divorce Cases

 In the best of cases, a divorcing couple is able to fully agree on how to divide marital assets and liabilities between themselves and simply needs the court to reduce their agreement into an enforceable order.
 It is important to remember that equitable distribution only affects marital assets.
 Separate property that a spouse brings into the marriage may be exempt from equitable distribution; however, that separate property can lose its exempt character if it is later maintained with marital assets or otherwise commingled with the marital estate (such as using marital funds to maintain an income property one spouse owned before the marriage).
 On the other hand, assets that are typically marital in nature and therefore subject to equitable distribution include: